Tombugolya/Assembler/README.md

 This is an Assembler program that takes Assembly type code and compiles it to hexadecimal code (.obj), as well as .ent and .ext files for the external and internal variables.

-This was my final project for computer Architecture and system programming laboratory class in Uni.
+This was my final project for Computer Architecture and System Programming Laboratory class in Uni.

 To compile the project execute the following command in the main folder: